WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: POSTGRES_ALTER_ROLE

-    Configures name of role to alter during migrations, see :ref:`config-postgresql`.
+    Configures name of the PostgreSQL role to alter during the database migration, see :ref:`config-postgresql`.

+    Defaults to :envvar:`POSTGRES_USER`.

 .. envvar:: POSTGRES_CONN_MAX_AGE